 Additionaly, this medal in silver was given to government ministers, senior officials, distinguished foreign visitors, navel and military officers involved in the Jubilee parade on 20 June 1887

 3750 were ordered from the mint, but it is unclear how many were actually produced and how many were melted.
-Collectible examples have become very scarce, as the populartiy of these large gold medals has soared.
+The populartiy of these large and atractive gold medals has soared.
+In high grade they have become quite scarce.

 Rare large gold medal from an official mintage of only 225 specimens, and especially rare in this choice mint grade.